 Hear from five of your faculty collegues as they share their experiences designing and developing successful hybrid and online courses.

-Want to start building your hybrid course right now?
-Check our Road To Hybrid page!
+Want to start building your hybrid or online course right now?
+Check out our Going Online page!

 The Quality Learning and Teaching (QLT) program was developed to assist faculty, faculty developers, and instructional designers to more effectively design hybrid and online courses.
 In addition, the QLT program was developed to recognize and share exemplary practices in CSU hybrid-online courses.

 QLT has been designed to assist three important aspects of quality online education:

 - Create a useful evaluation tool that can help faculty develop quality hybrid/online courses

 - Identify exemplary practices for teaching and learning through online courses

 - Recognize faculty, programs, and campuses that are creating quality online courses